mthielvoldt/mthielvoldt.github.io/projects/ecuality.md

 An Electronic Fuel Injection (EFI) system open-source and from scratch for a 1984 Volkswagen van.

 ## Origin Story
 In high school, my dad and I installed a fuel-injected engine in my mom's 1973 El Camino, which originally had carbureted engine.
 It was my first real encounter with embedded systems, and it went pretty poorly.
 My dad and I had no hands-on experience in this domain, and only the documentation provided by small business we had bought a wiring harness from.
-We painstakingly navigated fixing wiring errors and proving that the vehicle anti-theft system defeat we had sent the ECU off for had not been successful on the first try.
+We painstakingly navigated fixing wiring errors and proving that the vehicle anti-theft system was still preventing the engine from running, despite the hacking service we had bought.

 When we finally got the engine to run, we were both exhausted.
 The engine wasn't getting the improved mileage we had been expecting, but the car was finally drivable again.
 Something was preventing the ECU from entering closed-loop with O2 sensor feedback and we never figured out the issue - we had depleted our energy for the project, and accepted sub-optimal performance.